ucsb-dreamlab/twarc/organization.md

 ## youtubedl.py
 This utility downloads video content referenced in tweet data, from over a thousand video providers.
 It also downloads JSON metadata for each video, and the transcript if one is available.

-The command line program _youtube-dl_ is needed to run this utility.
-See https://github.com/ytdl-org/youtube-dl.
+The command line program _youtube-dl_ is needed to run this utility. youtube-dl is detailed [here](https://github.com/ytdl-org/youtube-dl).

 Usage: